-Description The subjects comprise a semi detached two storey house.
-Accommodation GROUND FLOOR: Entrance hallway, living room, dining room, W.C. and kitchen.
-FIRST FLOOR: Two bedrooms and shower room.
-Gross internal floor area (m2) 100 sq.m.
-Neighbourhood and location The subjects are situated in the rural village of Glenlivet where surrounding properties are of a similar residential style and nature.
-The Glenlivet Distillery is in relatively close proximity and Blairfindy Castle sits to the rear of the property.
-There are limited local facilities and amenities available nearby.
-Age Built circa 1900 and subsequently extended.
+Description The subjects comprise a mid-terraced two storey house of traditional style.
+Accommodation GROUND FLOOR:- Hallway, Living Room, Kitchen, Utility Area and Shower Room.
+FIRST FLOOR:- Master Bedroom with En-Suite Shower Room, Landing and Two Further Bedrooms.
+Gross internal floor area (m2) 80 square metres.
+Neighbourhood and location The subjects are situated within The Square in the rural village of Tomintoul where surrounding properties are generally of a similar residential style.
+Local facilities and amenities are available nearby.
+Age Built circa 1790 and extended in the 1950's.
 Weather Overcast but dry.
 Chimney stacks Visually inspected with the aid of binoculars where required.
-Chimney stacks are of solid stone construction with a roughcast finish and incorporate metal flashings.
+Chimney stacks are of solid stone and blockwork construction with a pointed finish and incorporate cement flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design and clad in slates with metal clad valleys and tiled ridging.
-There are dormer projection.
+The roof is of pitched design clad in slates with tiled ridging.
+The rear extension has a flat roof deck clad in a rubberoid membrane.
 Access to the roof void is via a ceiling hatch on the first floor landing.
-The roof is of timber frame construction incorporating timber sarking boards.
+The roof is of timber frame construction incorporating close boarded sarking.
 Insulation material has been laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where required.
-Gutters and downpipes are formed in U PVC.
+Gutters and downpipes are formed in uPVC and cast iron.
 Main walls Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-The main walls of the original building area of solid stone construction, externally roughcast.
-The rear extension appear to be of cavity concrete blockwork, externally roughcast.
+The main walls of the original property are of solid stone construction with a roughcast finish.
+The rear extension is of cavity concrete block construction with a roughcast finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of U PVC double glazed design.
-The access doors are formed in U PVC and incorporate double glazed sealed units.
-Fascias and soffits are formed in timber.
+Windows are of uPVC design equipped with sealed unit double glazing.
+The front and rear access doors are formed in timber and incorporate glazed panel inserts.
+There are timber fascias and soffits to the rear extension.
 External decorations Visually inspected.
-The external timbers and walls are painted.
+Paint finishes.
 Conservatories / porches None.
-Communal areas None.